diepes/rust-azure-bill-analysis/README.md

 * src/bill.rs replaced file read with mmap, no speedup
   * when run with --release 6s drop to 0.6s even for normal file read.

+## ToDo

+* Error out if partial csv file name match is not unique